Severe storms could inflict tornadoes and golf-ball-sized hail on parts of Southeast and Ohio Valley | KRDO

 Cities including Chicago could even see a few flakes, but little accumulation of snowfall is expected.

-The highest snowfall totals are expected across the parts of northern Michigan and northeastern Wisconsin, where snowfall of 6 to 12 inches is possible through Wednesday afternoon.
-Some parts of northern Michigan may receive over a foot of snow forecast to last into Thursday.
+The highest snowfall totals are expected across the parts of Michigan and Wisconsin, where snowfall of 6 to 12 inches is possible through Wednesday afternoon.
+Some parts of Michigan may receive over a foot of snow forecast to last into Thursday, possibly snarling morning and afternoon commutes.

-Winter-like weather will shift into the interior Northeast beginning Wednesday, where winter storm watches are in effect for much of the region.
+Winter-like weather will shift into the interior Northeast beginning Wednesday, where winter storm watches are in effect for much of the interior region through Friday.

 The Adirondacks could see up to a foot of snowfall by Thursday, while parts of the Green and White Mountains can see over a foot of snowfall.
 Gusts up to 50 mph combined with heavy snowfall can cause blowing snow and can cause power outages and travel delays.